biopragmatics/oquat/docs/invalids/source/ito.md

 # ito

 This document details the invalid local unique identifiers used in CURIEs for node, synonym, and definition cross-references in `ito`.
+See the [GitHub repository](https://github.com/OpenBioLink/ITO).

 ## `VT`: Vertebrate trait ontology